Neil Shah of Counterpoint Research talks about location

-Neil Shah: I think partnerships are key in this new era, where there are so many apps which are becoming platforms, and people are spending more and more time within those platforms.
+Neil Shah: I think partnerships are key in this new era, where there are so many apps that are becoming platforms, and people are spending more and more time within those platforms.
 If you want to get scale and expand your horizons for gaining more licensees, you will have to partner with these individual companies.

 HERE: HERE recently announced a deal to power the navigation on Samsung’s new smartwatch, the Samsung Gear S, complete with a companion app that will run on Samsung Galaxy devices.
 Was this a good move for HERE?

 Neil Shah: I think this is a very good step for HERE, going after emerging players in the industry.
-Tizen is one of the fastest growing wearables platforms right now, and it has an early lead with Samsung pushing it.
+Tizen is one of the fastest-growing wearables platforms right now, and it has an early lead with Samsung pushing it.
 That makes HERE the first company to power a wearable with turn-by-turn navigation.

 Sign up for our newsletter